akhonabhokani/findOdd/README.md

 # findOdd
-finds odd numbers in a given int[] array.
+finds odd numbers in a given integer array.
+A training code challenge from http://www.codewars.com.